jeffschoonover416/jeffschoonover.dev-source/posts/2020/10/implementing-content-security-policy-netlify.md

 - base-uri - restricts the URLs which can be used in a document's <base> element.
 If this value is absent, then any URI is allowed.
 - form-action - Restricts the URLs which can be used as the target of a form submissions from a given context.
 - frame-ancestors - Specifies valid parents that may embed a page with frames.
+After reading on the internet about how vulnerable frames are, I took my i-frame out of my website.
 - plugin-types - Restricts the set of plugins that can be embedded into a document by limiting the types of resources which can be loaded.
 [The plugin-types directive is only used if you are allowing plugins with object-src, so I do not need it]
 - report-uri - Instructs the user agent to report attempts to violate the Content Security Policy.
 These violation reports consist of JSON documents sent via an HTTP POST request to the specified URI.
 - sandbox - Enables a sandbox for the requested resource.
 I allow scripts in sandboxes because my website has sandboxes with scripts and sandboxes enforce a same-origin policy.